lifuguan/nwpu-CV-research-group/content/authors/姚洁茹/_index.md

   - Grad Students
 ---

-Xiangsen Zhang is a member of Vision & Intelligence Group in Brain Lab.
-His research interests include computer vision and medical information processing.
+Jieru Yao is currently pursuing the Ph.D. degree in the School of Automation at NPU, Xian, China.
+Her research interests include computer vision and machine learning, especially on weakly supervised object detection in general and medical image.
+She received her M.S. degree from CHD , Xian, China.